robey/globwatch/README.md

   the event signalled by globwatcher.
 Returns a promise that is fulfilled when the check is finished.

+- `currentSet()` - Return the set of filenames that currently exist and match the glob pattern being scanned.
+The filenames are all absolute.

 Events signalled:

 - `added(filename)` - a new file that matches one of the watched patterns was